Here is my list of the best, must-have baking cookbooks. These five cookbooks make my list because of the focus on technique in all of them.

 What I’m more interested in is technique.
 Give me a recipe, and I can cook one thing.
 Teach me a technique, and I can cook a wide array of things.

 I used to buy every cookbook I could get my hands on.
 I went in phases: sometimes it was “cookbooks that contain a bajillion recipes.”
 For awhile I was into niche books with titles such as 75 Baked Potatoes or Pudding.
 Then, I was into Bibles.
 Cheese bibles, pastry bibles, cake bibles, chocolate bibles.
 If it had Bible in the title, I was buying it.

 Why The Instructions in Recipes Are So Important

 Being a lover of words, the instructions section of a recipe called more loudly to me than did the ingredient section.

 The instructions are the meat of the recipe.
 The how to.
 The technique.
+The mixing methods.
 And sometimes even the why behind the techniques.

 As I read, I began to see similarities across a wide array of recipes.

 How many instructions for braises and stews start with cooking aromatics in a pan?
 Almost all of them.